Rayleigh-Taylor instability¶

 This example¶

 Here, we consider the isoviscous Rayleigh-Taylor instability presented in van Keken et al. (1997).
 Inside a 2-D domain, a buoyant, lighter material sits beneath a denser material.
-The initial material interface promotes the development of a rising instability on the domain's left-hand side, and further smaller-scale convective dynamics take place throughout the remainder of the simulation.
-We describe below how to implement this problem using G-ADOPT.
+The initial material interface promotes the development of a rising instability on the domain's left-hand side, and further convective dynamics occur throughout the remainder of the simulation.
+We describe below the implementation of this problem using G-ADOPT.

 provides access to Firedrake and associated functionality.